 Barrier #4: Attitude

-The attitude of an organization, from top to bottom, affects the success of a safety management system.
+The attitude of an organization, from all employees, affects the success of a safety program.
 A lack of trust, or leaders who focus on the past, can frame any change as a negative, so it’s important to work together.

 Now that you're on track...